 Over the course of this entire school year, the Silver Cats and Rabbits pre-kindergarten classes took a journey into the world of art, in which they practiced looking at (and making) sculptures, paintings, collages and assemblages.
 By learning about some of the different ways visual artists express themselves, the children were able to experiment meaningfully with self-expression themselves and take their own creativity more seriously.

-'Tags: 'Art, Arts, Early Learning Center, Pre-kindergarten, World Course
+'Tags: 'Art, artist-in-residence, Arts, Early Learning Center, Pre-kindergarten, World Course

 Rosalyn McCaine is a dedicated artist who has served as an art teacher in the Lower Division Spanish immersion classes since she first joined Avenues in 2012.
 She brings a warmth and a wide range of experience to the students she teaches in kindergarten through grade five.